gear-foundation/gear-wiki/docs/examples/DAO.md

 ### DAO functions

-- Joining the DAO.
-In order to send the DAO contract the tokens and become the DAO members a user has to send the following message:
+- Joining DAO.
+To join the DAO and become a DAO member, a user needs to send the following message to the DAO contract:"

 ```rust
 /// Deposits tokens to DAO